Once you have submitted your application through the

 5. Secondary School Graduation Diploma

-If you completed your secondary schooling outside North America, please provide a
+If you completed your secondary schooling outside of North America,

 6. Official Transcripts of All Post-secondary Studies